How Telematics is Transforming the Auto Insurance Industry

 Pros of Telematics

-Thanks to the use of telematics, drivers with safe habits no longer have to pay higher premiums to make up for the risk posed by higher risk drivers.
+Thanks to the use of telematics, drivers with safe habits can reduce their insurance costs.
 Pricing becomes fairer, and good drivers are rewarded for their careful habits.

 This benefit also applies to drivers who spend less time on the road than others.
 A driver who only uses their car to go to the store once a week shouldn’t have to pay the same rates for someone who spends hours on the road each day, since the two situations have very different risk factors.
 With telematics, drivers pay rates that more accurately reflect how they use their insurance coverage, making policies fairer for everyone.